pxCaptcha/GraphicCardsList/README.md

 For help with this/anti bot apis: <br>
 <a href="https://discord.gg/parallaxapis">Join now.</a>

-Goodnight kiss if you ⭐ and if you need more help feel free to contact me on discord pxCaptcha or on Twitter [@pxCaptcha](https://twitter.com/pxCaptcha)
+if you need more help feel free to contact me on discord pxCaptcha or on Twitter [@pxCaptcha](https://twitter.com/pxCaptcha)